Are There Sharks in Phuket? Are they dangerous?

 They can grow to 3.0 metres in length and the largest ever was recorded at 3.5 metres.

 Definitely the most photogenic of all of the sharks we have here in Phuket.
 Leopard sharks are bottom feeders and we often see them lounging around in the sand.
 If they are approached carefully they are more than happy to pose for a pic or two.
-If scuba diving here in Phuket Leopard sharks can be found at some dive sites on our 3-dive Racha Noi/Yai days trips, also at Shark point on the 3-dive Phi Phi/Shark Point day or 3-dive King Cruiser/Shark Point day trips.
+If scuba diving here in Phuket Leopard sharks can be found at some dive sites on our 3-dive day trip to Racha Noi/Yai, also at Shark Point on the 3-dive Phi Phi/Shark Point day trip or 3-dive King Cruiser/Shark Point day trips.

-With the ferocity of a field mouse there has only ever been one recorded unprovoked attack (2008 and not in Thailand).
-The diver was reportedly not injured.
+With the ferocity of a field mouse, there has only ever been one recorded unprovoked attack (2008 and not in Thailand).
+Importantly the diver was reportedly not injured.

 Black Tip Reef Shark

-Phuket’s most common traditional shark looking shark would be the Black Tip reef shark.
+Phuket’s most common traditional ‘shark-looking’ shark would be the Black Tip reef shark.
 Which can be found in good numbers on a dive trip from Phuket to dive sites around Phi Phi, particularly Phi Phi Ley.
-They too can be found at a lot of dive sites and have even been unconfirmed sightings in the shallows at Kata Beach dive.
+They too can be found at a lot of dive sites around the Andaman Sea, and there have even been unconfirmed sightings in the shallows at our local Kata Beach dive site.

 Their typical length is around 1.6 metres when they are fully grown.

-Phuket has only ever had one report of an attack by a Black Tip Reef sharks and that was non fatal in 2015.
-Under most circumstances, the blacktip reef shark has a timid demeanor and is easily frightened away by swimmers.
+Phuket has only ever had one report of an attack by a Black Tip Reef shark and that was non-fatal in 2015.
+Under most circumstances, the blacktip reef shark has a timid demeanour and is easily frightened away by swimmers.
 There has been no recorded attack on a scuba diver in Thailand.

 Bamboo Shark